 (b) kept in a clean, sanitary and orderly condition;

-(c) provided with a number of attendants sufficient for the compliance with the requirements of paragraphs (a) and (b) to the satisfaction of the Executive Director.
+(c) provided with a number of attendants sufficient for the compliance with the requirements of paragraphs (a) and (b) to the satisfaction of the Chief Health Officer.

 [Regulation 8 amended in Gazette 29 Jun 1984 p.
-1781.]
+1781; 10 Jan 2017 p.
+249-50.]

 9. Inspection

-(1) The licensee of every crematorium shall at any time and from time to time permit the crematorium and the register to be inspected by the Executive Director or any persons authorised in writing by him, or any Inspector of Police.
+(1) The licensee of every crematorium shall at any time and from time to time permit the crematorium and the register to be inspected by the Chief Health Officer or any persons authorised in writing by him, or any Inspector of Police.

-(2) Any person authorised by the Executive Director and any Inspector of Police who makes an inspection of a crematorium shall forthwith report to the Executive Director any breach of these regulations which is observed by him.
+(2) Any person authorised by the Chief Health Officer and any Inspector of Police who makes an inspection of a crematorium shall forthwith report to the Chief Health Officer any breach of these regulations which is observed by him.

 [Regulation 9 amended in Gazette 29 Jun 1984 p.
-1781.]
+1781; 10 Jan 2017 p.
+249-50.]

 10. Notice requiring work to be carried out

-On receipt of a report that these regulations are not being complied with at any crematorium, the Executive Director may give written notice thereof to the licensee of the crematorium.
+On receipt of a report that these regulations are not being complied with at any crematorium, the Chief Health Officer may give written notice thereof to the licensee of the crematorium.
 The notice may specify the works to be carried out and fix a time within which the works shall be completed.
 The licensee shall comply with any such notice.

 [Regulation 10 amended in Gazette 29 Jun 1984 p.
-1781.]
+1781; 10 Jan 2017 p.
+249-50.]

 Part III — Application for permit to cremate